A missed opportunity to affirm true diversity:

 Were another association to propose opening a law school designed to serve a different minority group—even to the exclusion of others—would it face the same opposition?
 Would it be characterized as undermining diversity?
 Or would the Law Societies recognize that such an institution promotes diversity, and that by encouraging and helping students within a particular community to obtain an education, it serves a social good?
-That an institution serves primarily people who affirm its beliefs, mission, or principles does not mean it does so at the expense of others.
 Why is it that religion is the one diversity category that we don’t seem prepared to fully accommodate?

 A missed opportunity to affirm true diversity